 On August 16, 2021, our Bishop reported that “representatives of The United Methodist Church are reviewing the charter agreement program” and asked that churches “not extend their current charter agreements with the BSA beyond December 31, 2021.”

 Shortly thereafter, in the fall of 2021, Glenn received updated instructions and permission to renew our charter agreement for 2022.
-Glenn gladly renewed the charter agreement with our local Scouts for 2022.
+Glenn agreed to renew the charter agreement with our local Scouts for 2022.
 In December of 2021, the Glenn Troop representative wrote to Glenn, “Please relay our gratitude to the Trustees for their support during this tenuous time between the UMC and the BSA and for their ongoing commitment to scouting.”

 Six months later, in June of 2022, our Bishop reported that a new form of agreement for Scouts and UMC partners was being crafted and that those agreements would be ready later that month.

 On June 20, 2022, UMC-Scouts announced the release of a new “Affiliation Agreement.”
-They reported that after months of negotiations, the new Affiliation Agreement had been developed and approved by the Boy Scouts of America, the UMC Leadership Committee and others.
+They reported that after months of negotiations, the new Affiliation Agreement had been developed and approved by the BSA, the UMC Leadership Committee and others.
 The UMC-Scouts further reported that “The new Affiliation Agreement will become available for United Methodist packs and troops to sign on July 1st.
 Local BSA councils will reach out to their United Methodist units over the coming months in groups to sign the new agreement.”

 On August 14, 2022, the Glenn Troop indicated that they preferred the traditional Charter Agreement and that the new Affiliation Agreement was their second choice.

-On September 13, 2022, the Glenn Troop Liaison and the Atlanta Area Boy Scouts Council (“the Atlanta Area Council”) emailed to Glenn the form Charter Agreement and the new form Affiliation Agreement that were “just approved last week.”
+On September 13, 2022, the Glenn Troop Liaison and the BSA’s Atlanta Area Council (“the Atlanta Area Council”) emailed to Glenn the form Charter Agreement and the new form Affiliation Agreement that were “just approved last week.”

 That same night, September 13, 2022, at the Glenn Board of Trustees meeting, the Atlanta Area Council representative indicated for the first time that the Atlanta Area Council had not approved the affiliation agreement.
 Because the Charter Agreement would expose Glenn UMC to potential liability and would impose strenuous supervisory and administrative responsibilities on the church, following an in depth discussion about Glenn’s unaltered desire to continue supporting our Glenn Scouts while also looking out for the best interests of Glenn Memorial UMC, the Glenn Trustees voted to enter into an Affiliation Agreement for 2023.
 Later that fall, the Atlanta Area Council officially said they were not prepared to enter into an affiliation agreement for 2023.